ubcbraincircuits/whitepaper/source/data_sharing/dataverse.rst

 Location
 ~~~~~~~~
-The Scholars Portal Dataverse is hosted in Canada at the University of Toronto Libraries.
+Borealis is hosted in Canada at the University of Toronto Libraries.
 Although institutional Datavarses can be set up, the data is still stored at this
 data center.